TheSociologist/thesociologist.github.io/_posts/2021-12-10-ordered-lists-in-postgres.markdown

 ```

 ## Read
 This is tougher and somewhat slower than with the order column approach.
-We can leverage *with cardinality* to unnest the elements in the row_ids array for a given view, associate the row_ids with the rows and then order by the cardinal index.
+We can leverage *with cardinality* to unnest the elements in the row_ids array for a given view, associate the row_ids with the rows and then order by the ordinal index.
 ```
 select
 *